justone/bb-scripts/README.md

 ## Development

-Start a repl with `clojure -A:clj:repl`.
+Start a repl with `clojure -X:clj:repl`.
 This will expose nREPL and pREPL ports for editor integration.
 This allows for full iterative REPL-driven development.

 To test running the script as a whole, use either of the following:

 * `./script/foo [args]` - to test running in Babashka
-* `clojure -A:clj -m foo [args]` - to test running in Clojure
+* `clojure -M:clj -m foo [args]` - to test running in Clojure

 ## Uberscripting